 Bobby Hebb – Sunny – A true one-hit wonder, but a one-hit wonder that also wrote the song.
 The rest of this album has some decent tracks, and if you’re a devotee of 60’s soul you could do worse.

 Mary Hopkin – Post Card – Thanks (I assume) to Apple being Apple (records that is), her albums are the only thing streaming, and not the collections that have the hits (her big hits except for “Those Were the Days” weren’t on her albums).
+“Goodbye” is a bonus cut here, but there’s nothing really of import or distinction.
 There’s not enough interest for me in her folky wanderings without the appealing hits (music-hally as they are – thanks to Paul McCartney).

 The Hues Corporation – Freedom for the Stallion and Rockin’ Soul– Both contain THE hit by them (“Rock the Boat”, of course).
 The choice is what surrounds it.
 Wait, it’s not really a choice – it’s all just competent soul / R&B / disco that’s not special.

 The Human Beinz – Nobody But Me – As you’d expect, the hit is the thing, and the rest ain’t anything.
 But their version of “Turn on Your Love Light” is at least decent.
 They had a second album that was weird-ish and not horrible, and then they had to take a tour of Japan after they broke up thanks to contracts and actually got a ‘live’ album out of it.